nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Reflect.getPrototypeOf(1);
 ```

-The `Object.getPrototypeOf()` method allows you retrieve a prototype for the number `1` because it first coerces the value into a `Number` object and then returns `Number.prototype`.
+The `Object.getPrototypeOf()` method allows you to retrieve a prototype for the number `1` because it first coerces the value into a `Number` object and then returns `Number.prototype`.
 The `Reflect.getPrototypeOf()` method doesn't coerce the value, and since `1` isn't an object, it throws an error.

 The `Reflect.setPrototypeOf()` method also has a few more differences from the `Object.setPrototypeOf()` method.
 First, `Reflect.setPrototypeOf()` returns a boolean value indicating whether the operation was successful.
 A `true` value is returned for success, and `false` is returned for failure.
 If `Object.setPrototypeOf()` fails, it throws an error.